 Various lawsuits are pending or threatened against the College, which arose from the ordinary course of operations.
-In the opinion of management, no litigation is now pending or threatened, which would materially affect the College's financial position.
+Management is not aware of any pending or threatened litigation which would materially affect the College's financial position.

 The College receives significant financial assistance from federal and state agencies in the form of grants.
 Expenditures of funds under these programs require compliance with the grant agreements and are subject to audit.
 Any disallowed expenditures resulting from such audits become a liability of the College.
 In the opinion of management, such adjustments, if any, are not expected to materially affect the financial condition of the College.